MaksymPylypenko/Isolation-game-AI-/README.md

 * Heuristic evaluation.

 # Heuristic strategy
 When it is no longer possible to look further in the game tree, a SmartPlayer will evaluate the position based on the captured area and the number of invasions.
-Although the strategy is better than random, it will likely fail vs aggressive players.

 ![heuristic](https://github.com/MaksymPylypenko/Isolation-game-AI-/blob/master/heuristic.png)